tianhaoz95/time_since/NOTE.md

 Your task is to change the color of the add button on the manage screen to be the same color as the buttons.

+Your task is to fix the visible toggle for password input in sign up screen and sign in screen to toggle the visibility of password.

 === Backlog ===

 Your task is to use in_app_purchase package (https://pub.dev/packages/in_app_purchase#upgrading-or-downgrading-an-existing-in-app-subscription) to bring up in app purchase when the user tap on subscribe button on the upgrade screen.
 Here is an example code for using the package: